 Types of Student Accommodation Near UCL

-Now that you’ve got the low-down on the best areas to rent near UCL, what types of postgraduate accommodation is available in these areas?
+Now that you’ve got the low-down on the best areas to rent, what types of postgraduate accommodation is available near UCL?

 Private Shared Residences Near UCL